 We also wrapped the foam in Cushion Wrap Batting which is also a Fairfield World product.
 You can purchase it here.

 We also chose a higher quality fabric for this project.
 Our faux fur came from Shannon Fabrics.
-You can purchase at small boutique shops around the country, or online here.
+You can purchase at small boutique shops around the country, or online at retailers like fabric.com.
+For a complete list of retailers and to locate the nearest to you, click here.

 (4) 2x2 boards cut to 12" long (each end cut at 8 degrees)